se4ai/se4ai.github.io/about-case-studies.md

 The above table maps between ethical concerns  from different organizations.
 The rest of this chapter discusses how different algorithm choices enable these ethical goals.
-These algorithms will be mentioned in brief (and for more details, see later in this book).

 ### Effectiveness